The fundamental theorem of cubical small cancellation theory: The main theorem

 \begin{lem} The diagram $D$ with at least one exposed cell is collared if and only if all $D$-walls starting in semi-internal edges of exposed cells are collaring.\end{lem}

 \begin{proof} The implication from left to right is trivial.
 For the other implication, assume that all $D$-walls starting in semi-internal edges of exposed cells are collaring.
-Observe that for every semi-internel edge $e$ contained in non-exposed cone-cell $C$ there is a non-boundary edge $e'$ such that $\{(e,e'),(C)\}$ is a $D$-wall.
+Observe that for every semi-internel edge $e$ contained in non-exposed cone-cell $C$ there is an edge $e'$ which is not in $\partial D$ such that $\{(e,e'),(C)\}$ is a $D$-wall.
 Thus for every semi-internal edge $e$ of exposed cell there exists a $D$-wall starting at $e$ which also terminates at a semi-internal edge of an exposed cell.
 It follows that there exists a unique collection $\mathcal G$ of $D$-walls with both endpoints in semi-internal edges of exposed cells, such that every semi-internal edge in $D$ is dual to an element of $\mathcal G$.

-If $D$ is not collared, there are a semi-internal edge $e$, an internal edge $e'$ and a $2$-cell $C$ such that $\Gamma=\{(e,e'),(C)\}$ is a wall.
+If $D$ is not collared, there are a semi-internal edge $e$, an internal edge $e'$ and a $2$-cell $C$ such that $\Gamma=\{(e,e'),(C)\}$ is a $D$-wall.
 But $e$ is also dual to some $\Gamma'\in\mathcal G$, so taking the suitable sub-$D$-wall of $\Gamma'$ and composing it with $\Gamma$, we obtain a non collaring $D$-wall starting in a semi-internal edge of an exposed cell of $D$.
 This is a contradiction.

 \end{proof}

 \begin{rem} Let $D$ be a collared disc diagram with $n\geq1$ exposed cells.
 We have $|\mathcal G|=n$ where $\mathcal G$ is the collection of $D$-walls from the proof of Lemma~\ref{collaredD}.
 The diagram $D$ is collared by $\mathcal G$.
 For any collection $\mathcal H$ such that $D$ is collared by $\mathcal H$ we have $|\mathcal H|\geq n$.